 If you consume a high-lactose dairy product, it can cause many uncomfortable symptoms, including gas, bloating, flatulence, abdominal pain, and yes — diarrhea.
 So, the milk or creamer might be why you’re needing frequent bathroom breaks, not the coffee.

-If you’re hoping to find healthier ways to make coffee, we have some ideas.
+If you’re not wild about black coffee, but are hoping to find healthier ways to drink it, we have some ideas.

 Simply drinking a warm beverage can get your digestive system moving.
 Research has shown that even drinking warm water can stimulate movement in the intestines.
-Drinking warm coffee can definitely help you go if you need to.
+Drinking warm coffee can definitely help you go to the bathroom.

-Temperature doesn’t explain all of coffee’s effects.
+But temperature doesn’t explain all of the effects of coffee.
 People who need to defecate after drinking coffee don’t always feel the same urge after sipping another warm beverage, like tea.

 Some artificial sweeteners can upset your digestive system and make things move.
 Artificial sweeteners that contain sugar alcohols like xylitol, mannitol, sorbitol, and erythritol (prevalent in stevia) can cause bloating, flatulence, and other digestive problems.

-If you put artificial sweeteners with sugar alcohols in your coffee, your sweetener could actually be giving you the urge to go, not the coffee itself.
+If you put artificial sweeteners with sugar alcohols in your coffee, your sweetener could actually be giving you the urge to poop, not the coffee itself.